Web server pen checks under 3 key identity class, review, document vulnerability, configuration error, protocol relationship vulnerabilities, etc.

-2. “Collecting as a Much as Information” about an organization The main area to focus on the initial stage of Web server pen testing is operating environment.
+2. “Collecting as a Much as Information” about an organization The main area to focus on in the initial stage of Web server pen testing is the operating environment.

 3. Web server authentication testing; Social engineering techniques are used to collect human resources information; contact details; and other social information.

 4. Gathering target information, using who is database query tools for obtaining the details like domain name, IP address, management details, autonomous system number, DNS, etc

 5. Fingerprint web servers for collecting information, such as database title, server sort, operating systems, browser-based software, etc., use fingerprint scanning tools such as Netcraft, HTTPrecon, ID Server.

 6. Crawl Website for the selection of Web pages with specific information, e.g. email addresses

 7. List webserver directories to obtain important web functionality information, login forms, etc.

 8. Perform a Cross-directory Attack to access Limited Directories and execute the command from the root directories of the Web server.

 9. Vulnerability scans to find network weakness using vulnerability scanning software such as HPwebinspect, Nessus. and decide whether the program can be used.

 10. We execute cache poisoning attacks, which causes the webserver cache to flush the actual contents of its cache and send a specific request that is stored in the cache.